felix-andreas/hopfieldnetwork/README.md

 <img src="data/icon/icon.svg" width="64" height="64" align="left"/>

 # hopfieldnetwork
-**hopfieldnetwork** is a Python package which provides an implementation of the Hopfield network.
+**hopfieldnetwork** is a Python package which provides an implementation of a Hopfield network.
 The package also includes a graphical user interface.

 ### Requirements
     matplotlib